cognitedata/function-action/README.md

 4. `function_secrets`: The name of Github secrets that holds the base64 encoded JSON dictionary with secrets. (see secrets section)
 5. `schedule_file`: File location with the list of schedules to be applied, see the file format below (defaults to None i.e. no schedules).
 6. `remove_only`: Checks that specified function is removed with all its schedules.
 Deployment logic is skipped
 7. `overwrite`: Don't fail the action if function already exists and overwrite it
+8. `attach_schedules`: Schedules, if given, are attached to their respective function, unless this is passed as False.
+Useful for PR-only deployments.

 ### Schedule file format
 ```yaml